crazykyler005/CHIP-8-Emulator/README.md

 ## Planned Features
 Sound fx

 Freemove the window size

 Key bindings

 Controller input (maybe)

-A menu bar with the following options
+A menu bar with the following options:
 - Select and load a program/game from a file
 - Reset option
 - Save states